mjp2233/mjp2233/README.md

 ## About Me

-- 🔭 I'm a full-stack Java/Typescript developer in the financial services industry.
+- 🔭 I'm a full-stack Java/Typescript developer who dabbles in React and Kotlin.
 - 🌱 I enjoy learning new technologies and programming languages.
 I use this account for side projects (mostly private repos) and collaboration.

 ### :hammer_and_wrench: Languages: